stripe-samples/subscription-use-cases/fixed-price-subscriptions/README.md

 This sample requires a [Price](https://stripe.com/docs/api/prices) ID to create the subscription.
 Products and Plans are objects on Stripe that you use to model a subscription.

-You can create Products and Prices [in the Dashboard](https://dashboard.stripe.com/products) or with the [API](https://stripe.com/docs/api/prices/create).
-Create a Price to run this sample and add it to your `.env`.
+You can create Prices to work with this sample following [the instructions](../README.md#how-to-create-prices) in the root of the project.

 **3. Follow the server instructions on how to run:**